confluentinc/cp-demo/README.md

 	$ ./$DEMOPATH/start_consumer_app.sh 1
 	```

 2. Let this consumer group run for 2 minutes until Control Center stream monitoring shows the consumer group `app` with steady consumption.
-Click on the box "View Details" above the bar graph to drill down into consumer group details.
+Click on the box `View Details` above the bar graph to drill down into consumer group details.
 This consumer group `app` has a single consumer `consumer_app_1` consuming all of the partitions in the topic `wikipedia.parsed`.
 The first bar may be red because the consumer started in the middle of a time window and did not receive all messages produced during that window.
 This does not mean messages were lost.

 	![image](images/consumer_start_one.png)